powerman/vcprompt/README.txt

   * Performance matters!
-I wrote vcprompt so that people wouldn't have to spawn and initialize an entire Python or Perl interpreter every time they execute a new shell command.
+I wrote vcprompt so that people wouldn't have to spawn and initialize an entire Python or Perl interpreter every time they get a new shell prompt.
 Using system() to turn around and spawn external commands -- especially ones that involve a relatively large runtime penalty like Python scripts -- misses the point of vcprompt.

     In fact, you'll find that vcprompt contains hacky little reimplementations of select bits and pieces of Mercurial, git,